 Instead, it is much better to have a resume that follows the traditional style of formatting, using lists and bullet points.
 Another advantage of having a simple resume is that it can easily be opened and viewed on any device or program.
 Similarly, the problems stemming from formatting changes can be resolved by saving your resume as a pdf file, instead of a word document.

 As wrong as it is, it is a common sight to see people lying on their resumes.
-There are people who lie about their qualifications, work experience, and even the grades they had at the time of graduation.
+There are people who lie about their qualifications, work experience, and even grades.
 In fact, some companies even have policies against this by deeming false information in one’s resume as reasonable grounds for termination.
-There are even people who exaggerate their performances at previous employers and even make up random figures to fictional assignments that they ranked “highly” in.
-What’s humorous is that these lies can be detected instantly, provided the interviewer is skilled enough.
+There are even people who exaggerate their performances at previous employers.
+They even make up random figures to fictional assignments that they ranked “highly” in.
+What’s humorous is that these lies can be detected instantly, provided the interviewer has skills.

 The best way to get around this is, to be honest at all times.
-No matter how much you think you can get away with it, any claims made without evidence are as good as false.
-Having valid certificates and documents testifying your success is a lot stronger, than something as vague as a line on your resume.
-Whatever skills you may have, you need to demonstrate how those will be applied to the position in question as productively as possible.
+No matter how much you think you can get away with it.
+Any claim without evidence is as good as false.
+Having valid certificates and documents testifying your success is a lot stronger.
+Contrary to something as vague as a line on your resume.
+Whatever skills you may have, you need to demonstrate how those relate to the position as productively as possible.

 Spilling the beans

-Despite the strict confidentiality policies enforced by companies, many applicants make the mistake of including sensitive information into their resumes, thinking that the hiring managers wouldn’t notice.
-In fact, hiring managers know exactly what is confidential data, and are wholly authorized to reject your resume if they feel that you’ve spoken a bit too much.
+Despite the strict confidentiality policies enforced by companies, many applicants make the mistake of including sensitive information into their resumes.
+They think that hiring managers wouldn’t notice.
+In fact, hiring managers know exactly what is confidential data.
+They have the authority to reject your resume if they feel that you’ve spoken a bit too much.
 Just like any business, there is a great deal of information security that goes into protecting data.
-However, the leading cause for this data being leaked is none other than the human link.
-Applicants bragging about their experience might disclose the details of a project, for example, or state figures that were being kept a secret from competing companies.
+However, the leading cause for this data leak is none other than the human link.
+Applicants bragging about their experience might disclose the details of a project.
+For example, state figures that were a secret from competing companies.